christiannielsen98/DVML-P7/Code/CompetencyQuestions/Yelp_CQ.md

 FBBeJO50xZiNIo3oFhAFRA  29   07     2017    254
 dtype: int64
 ```
+NOTE: The difference in the counts here are because identical triples are not allowed in RDF.
+That means if a business has two check-in times at identical times only one triple will be included in the graph.

 ## CQ 9: Which are the top 10 most visisted businesses?
 **SPARQL Query**